Sunday, June 8, 2025

 Nutrient Deficiencies

-Many nutrient deficiencies are commonly linked to autoimmune disorders.
-We don’t know if the deficiencies can cause them but as discussed, autoimmune conditions are multifactorial.
-So a nutrient deficiency may trigger or worsen an autoimmune condition or prevent it from going into remission.
+Deficiencies of nutrients such as vitamin A, B vitamins, vitamin D, vitamin K2, omega-3 oils, magnesium, iron, selenium, and zinc are associated with autoimmune conditions.
+We don’t know if the deficiencies directly cause them but autoimmune conditions being multifactorial, a nutrient deficiency may trigger or worsen an autoimmune condition or prevent it from going into remission.

 Damage Theory